 If you were constructively discharged or believe enforcement constitutes retaliation for protected activity, those facts strengthen your position under Alabama's framework.

-Alabama non-compete litigation is concentrated in the circuit courts of Jefferson County (Birmingham), Madison County (Huntsville), Mobile County, and Montgomery County, along with the federal courts in the Northern, Middle, and Southern Districts of Alabama.
+Alabama non-compete litigation is concentrated in the circuit courts of Jefferson County (Birmingham), Madison County (Huntsville), Mobile County, and Montgomery County, plus the federal courts in the Northern, Middle, and Southern Districts of Alabama.
+Typical litigation costs range from $20,000 to $100,000 through preliminary injunction.

 Enforcement is most common in healthcare administration (though physician non-competes are barred by the professional exemption), manufacturing, technology (particularly the aerospace and defense sector concentrated around Huntsville), financial services, and professional services.